Ashour993/Hello-User/README.md

 - Validation for user input.

 #### Main features in this project
-1. Admin login with username and password.
+1. Admin login with username and password (admin/admin).
 2. Display all registered members.
 3. Add new members using a form.
 4. Basic input validation.